particle-iot/docs/src/content/reference/firmware.md

 ### shiftOut()

 Shifts out a byte of data one bit at a time on a specified pin.
 Starts from either the most (i.e. the leftmost) or least (rightmost) significant bit.
 Each bit is written in turn to a data pin, after which a clock pin is pulsed (taken high, then low) to indicate that the bit is available.

-Note: if you're interfacing with a device that's clocked by rising edges, you'll need to make sure that the clock pin is low before the call to shiftOut(), e.g. with a call to digitalWrite(clockPin, LOW).
+**NOTE:** if you're interfacing with a device that's clocked by rising edges, you'll need to make sure that the clock pin is low before the call to `shiftOut()`, e.g. with a call to `digitalWrite(clockPin, LOW)`.

 This is a software implementation; see also the SPI function, which provides a hardware implementation that is faster but works only on specific pins.